Malorn44/branding/README.md

   - Lockup
   - Standalone

-Each logo variant is available in both EPS and SVG in the following colors:
+Each logo variant is available in EPS, PNG and SVG in the following colors:
 - Black
 - White
 - Full Color Coated (for web and glossy prints)